Take a step back to discover Dubai’s recent history, a young country built on a proud heritage

 So is Etihad Museum worth a stop?

-I’ll be honest, from a residents point of view, it may be visually beautiful, but not the most exciting of Dubai’s museum.
+I’ll be honest, from a resident’s point of view, it may be visually beautiful but not the most exciting of Dubai’s museums.
 Being such recent history, I think the museum lacks depth and detail that goes further into the country’s past.
-A beautifully crafted story and journey with stat-of-the-art modern displays, but I felt missing so many parts of the story that would intrigue outsiders to the region.
+A beautifully crafted story and journey with state-of-the-art modern displays, but I felt missing so many parts of the story that would intrigue outsiders to the region.

 Yes, there’s an underground car park for visitors – don’t be concerned in the car park looks empty when you pull up!
 The building is most likely open, just cars parked underneath out of sight.